Dr Jade French

 Profile

-I have a deep interest in the work of learning disabled artists and curators.
+My arts practice grew out of my experience of working in social care.
 Before my career in both the arts and academia, I worked as a personal assistant in self-advocacy organisations supporting learning disabled people with their day-to-day care and life planning.
-This afforded me rich experience in disability access, facilitation, support and person-centred approaches – skills which now actively inform both my research and pedagogic practices.
+This afforded me rich experience in disability access, facilitation, support and person-centred approaches which now actively inform both my research interests in disability studies and social care as well as my approaches to art, facilitation, and teaching.

 Research interests